Nalinkumar2002/VSD_PLL_OSU180_Workshop/README.md

 </p>

-Fig: Layout of Frequency Divider by 2. </p>
+ Layout of Frequency Divider by 2 </p>
 </p>